charlesfleche/charlesfleche.net/content/Articles/keeping-code-clean-a-simple-example/keeping-code-clean-a-simple-example.md

 # Readable code…

-During a code review a member of team presented a piece of code that presented a good opportunity to showcase how simple code cleaning technique would improve the code quality from *working* to *maintainable*.
+During a code review a member of team presented a piece of code that presented a good opportunity to showcase how simple code cleaning techniques would improve the code quality from **working** to **maintainable**.
 First, here is the code **after** cleaning:

 ``` js
 export default {